-A student who wishes to do an independent project or final project should present a proposal to the instructor, describing the scope of the study or project and the method to be employed.
-After the instructor approves the proposal, the student will begin working on the project and will meet regularly with the instructor for guidance and evaluation.
+A student doing a final project should present a proposal to the advisor, describing the scope of the study or project and the method to be employed.
+After the advisor approves the proposal, the student will begin working on the project and will meet regularly for guidance and evaluation.
 At the end of the project, the student will write a reflection recording what was experienced and what was learned during the project.
 Prerequisite: advanced standing as a music major.
 (Fall and Spring)